patridge/learn-achievement-migrate/README.md

     dotnet run --achievements="C:\dev\learn-windows-pr\learn-windows-pr\achievements.yml"
     ```

-    This will result in edits to various matched modules and learning paths as well as a new file: achievements-proposed.yml.
-This is the modified result of pulling lines from achievements.yml to put them in modules and learning paths.

-1. To use the new achievements-proposed.yml file, delete the original achievements.yml and rename the new one to take its place.
 1. Stage and commit your work to a branch and submit a pull request.

 ### Run the migration tool (custom mode)